 Are there any other benefits to be gained from this work on IP?

-O.B.: Yes, IP is also an interesting monitoring tool, particularly for patents, to understand and analyse market trends, or to understand a competitor’s innovation strategy.
+Yes, IP is also an interesting monitoring tool, particularly for patents, to understand and analyse market trends, or to understand a competitor’s innovation strategy.
 And then, overall, this work helps to increase the value of the company, since our various IP portfolios (patents, trademarks, etc.) are part of Exotec’s intangible assets.

 How do you see these issues developing in the warehouse robotics market?

-O.B.: Warehouse robotics is a constantly evolving market, boosted by the arrival of almost daily innovations in both hardware and software.
+Warehouse robotics is a constantly evolving market, boosted by the arrival of almost daily innovations in both hardware and software.
 In this market, we have on the one hand long-established players who already have substantial IP portfolios, and on the other new, innovative players who are just as careful about protecting their IP, and who emerge regularly.
 In this dynamic, which is leading to a proliferation of patents and other strategies for protecting innovations, work on IP will continue to play a key role in our business sector.
-Training our teams in IP issues and mechanisms, developing large and robust patent and trademark portfolios, monitoring and analysing third-party IP to maintain our freedom to deploy our own solutions: this is why IP issues are so essential for a company like Exotec.
+Training our teams in IP issues and mechanisms, developing large and robust patent and trademark portfolios, monitoring and analyzing third-party IP to maintain our freedom to deploy our own solutions: this is why IP issues are so essential for a company like Exotec.

 Share